 Annex 44: Research on Unregulated Pollutants Emissions of Vehicles Fuelled with Alcohol Alternative Fuels

-With the gradual depletion of petroleum resources worldwide, developing alternative energy sources become a more urgent task all over the world.
+The gradual depletion of petroleum resources throughout the world generates an increased urgency to develop alternative energy sources.
 Alcohol fuels have the advantages of a wide range of sources.
-It could be manufactured from biomass raw materials, agricultural raw materials (sugar cane, cereals, rice, etc.), timber and urban waste, fossil fuels (natural gas, petrochemical and coal, etc.).
-Alcohol alternative fuels have been utilized within a certain range in the world.
-In the United States, Brazil, Sweden and other countries, the ethanol fuel made from biomass materials has been promoted.
-In China's Shanxi Province, Shanghai and other places, it has begun to pilot the promotion of the methanol fuel.
+These fuels can be manufactured from biomass raw materials, agricultural raw materials (e.g., sugar cane, cereals, and rice), timber and urban waste, and fossil fuels (e.g., natural gas, petrochemical, and coal).
+A number of countries support the use of alcohol alternative fuels.
+For example, the United States, Brazil, and Sweden encourage the use of ethanol fuel made from biomass materials.
+In addition, several regions in China, including Shanxi Province and Shanghai, have initiated a pilot program to promote the use of methanol fuel.

-As the reduction of the limits of regulated pollutant emissions, unregulated pollutants in vehicle exhaust emissions have become an increasing attention.
-With the gradual promotion of alternative fuels, studies have shown that the use alcohol fuels blended with gasoline in vehicles could reduce engine-out HC and CO emissions to some extent.
-The reason is that the oxygen content in the fuel can promote the complete combustion of the fuel.
-However, it may emit more unregulated pollutants, such as polycyclic aromatic hydrocarbons, aldehydes and ketones.
-These substances have a very strong stimulation and sensitization, as well as potential genetic toxicity and carcinogenic activity, which have a great impact on human health.
-It has become an important factor restricting the further development of alcohol alternative fuels.
+Due to the reduction of the limits of regulated pollutant emissions, unregulated pollutant emissions in the vehicle exhaust have attracted an increasing attention.
+Studies indicate that the use of alcohol fuels blended with gasoline in vehicles can reduce engine-out hydrocarbon (HC) and carbon monoxide (CO) emissions to some extent.
+The reduction occurs because the oxygen content in the fuel can promote the complete combustion of the fuel.
+However, more unregulated pollutants may be emitted, such as polycyclic aromatic hydrocarbons, aldehydes, and ketones.
+These substances have very strong stimulation and sensitization.
+They also have potential genetic toxicity and carcinogenic activity, which could significantly impact human health.
+This issue is an important factor that could hinder further development of alcohol alternative fuels.

-Therefore, it is necessary to investigate the unregulated pollutants emission of vehicles fuelled with alcohol alternative fuels, which could promote to the application of alcohol alternative fuels more normalized and quickly.
+Therefore, it is necessary to investigate the unregulated pollutant emissions from vehicles fueled with alcohol alternative fuels.
+This type of research would serve to promote the application of alcohol alternative fuels in a more expedient manner.

-By measuring the unregulated pollutant emissions of vehicles fuelled with alcohol fuels, the main purpose of this project is to obtain the unregulated pollutant emission levels of alcohols fuelled vehicles and gradually establish the measurement methods and standards limits of unregulated pollutants emissions.
-Furthermore, the influences of measurement methods, automotive technology, alcohol content in the fuel, ambient temperature, test cycles and other factors on the vehicle unregulated pollutant emissions will be researched.
+By measuring the unregulated pollutant emissions of vehicles fueled with alcohol fuels, the main purpose of this project is to obtain the unregulated pollutant emission levels of alcohol-fueled vehicles and to gradually establish the measurement methods and limits of unregulated pollutant emissions.

-- Literature survey, to obtain the existing measurement methods and test data of unregulated emissions from alcohols fuelled vehicles;
+- Literature survey, to obtain the existing measurement methods and test data of unregulated emissions from alcohol- fuelled vehicles;

 - Comparative analysis of different measurement methods of unregulated pollutant emissions (such as FTIR, HPLC, GC and MS), to establish the complete measurement specifications;

-- Effects of different vehicles (PFI vs. GDI, Naturally Aspirated vs. Turbo Charging, et al.) on unregulated pollutant emissions;
+- Research on effects of different vehicles (PFI, GDI) on unregulated pollutant emissions;

-- Effects of the ambient temperature (25℃, 10℃, -7℃) on the concentration of unregulated pollutant emissions;
+- Research on effects of the ambient temperature (25℃, -7℃) on the concentration of unregulated pollutant emissions;

-- Investigation on the levels of unregulated pollutant emissions from alcohols fuelled vehicles in different test cycles (U.S. FTP75, Europe NEDC, Japan 10.15);
+- Investigation on the levels of unregulated pollutant emissions from alcohols fuelled vehicles in different test cycles (U.S. FTP75, Europe NEDC);

 - Measurement on the regulated and unregulated evaporative pollutant emissions from vehicles fuelled with alcohols;